psnewer/nautilus_trader/docs/concepts/backtesting.md

 3. Low price
 4. Closing price

-The trading volume for that bar is **split evenly** among these four points (25% each).
-In marginal cases, if the original bar's volume divided by 4 is less than the instrument's minimum `size_increment`, we still use the minimum `size_increment` per price point to ensure valid market activity (e.g., 1 contract for CME group exchanges).
+The trading volume for that bar is **split evenly** among these four points (25% each), with any remainder added to the closing price trade to preserve total volume.
+In marginal cases, if the bar's volume divided by 4 is less than the instrument's minimum `size_increment`, we use the minimum `size_increment` per price point to ensure valid market activity (e.g., 1 contract for CME group exchanges).

 How these price points are sequenced can be controlled via the `bar_adaptive_high_low_ordering` parameter when configuring a venue.